athgokhale/project-team-06/product.md

  * Feel free (but not obligated) to use personas.
    You can create your personas as part of this Markdown file, or add a link to an external site (for example, [Xtensio](https://xtensio.com/user-persona/)).

+ 1. University students and professionals who may attend many networking events

 #### Q3: Why would your users choose your product?
 What are they using today to solve their problem/need?

 YOUR ANSWER GOES HERE ...